Yoav Eshed

 Yoav Eshed (יואב אשד; born April 28, 1989) is a jazz guitarist and composer based in Brooklyn, New York.

 Yoav started to play the piano at the age of 3 and played Haydn, Bach and Mendelssohn.
 He picked up the guitar at the age of 13.

 Biography

 Early life

 He was born in Ramat Hasharon, Israel, to a family of musicians.
-Yoav began studying piano at the age of 3 and picked up the guitar at the age of 13.

 Yoav studied jazz with Amit Golan and guitar with Shai Chen.
-He attended Rimon School of Jazz and Contemporary Music and won 1st place in Israel's annual jazz competition.
+He attended Rimon School of Jazz and Contemporary Music and won 1st place in the school's annual jazz competition.
 He then received a presidential scholarship for his undergraduate studies at Berklee.
 In addition, Yoav won the America-Israel Cultural Foundation jazz study scholarships between 2008–2014.

 Career in Israel

-In 2012, Trio Millionaires, led by Yoav Eshed, received the support of the Ministry of Culture for their musical arrangement of well-known Israeli children's songbook, The Sixteenth Sheep, collaborating with singer and comedian Tomer Sharon.
+In 2012, Trio Millionaires, led by Yoav Eshed, received the support of the Ministry of Culture for their musical arrangement of the Israeli children's songbook, The Sixteenth Sheep, collaborating with singer and comedian Tomer Sharon.
 The trio recorded and released their debut album digitally on Bandcamp.

 Career in the United States

-Yoav is based in New York City and active in Europe and the jazz scene of New York, playing for various bands and leading his band, Guitar Hearts.
+Yoav is based in New York City, leading his quartet, Guitar Hearts.

-As of 2024, Yoav is working as a sideman for leading NYC jazz musicians, and leading his quartet ‘Guitar Hearts’, as well as ‘Greenpoint’ septet.